awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - (x) add edit account / delete account apis
 - (x) add getofferbyid/ API (accessed at /details/ss call)
 - (x) create token authentication system with jwt
+- ( ) create an api that takes the token to return the user page and the type of the user.
 - ( ) ensure correct functionality of jwt connection with the front end
 - ( ) define api access for users/admin/
 - ( ) implement permission classes